averydhall/cs257/webapp/end-to-end/readme.txt

-Avery Hall and Anders Shenholm
+AUTHORS: Avery Hall and Anders Shenholm
-HOOPDATA website draft

-Notes for grader (11/11/21 deadline)
+DATA: basketball stats and player info between 1950-2017

+FEATURES CURRENTLY WORKING:
+- Player info search
+- Roster search by team and year
+- Player statistical rankings by team and year

+FEATURES NOT YET WORKING:
+- Team abbreviations listed in the Player Info result tables are formatted with clickable blue hypertext but lead nowhere as of yet (will eventually link to appropriate Team Roster results pages)
+- Note: Most features from the unimplemented "Advanced Search" page mockup have been newly integrated into "Player Info", so we have decided not to implement the former)

+ADDITIONAL NOTES:

-- When testing the Rosters and Rankings pages, it might be easiest to get data by using a current team's abbreviation and a recent year, since many teams listed only existed for some period in the past.
-Here are a few combinations that are sure to return a valid table on both pages, provided for ease of testing:
+- When testing the Team Rosters and Player Rankings pages, several teams listed only existed for some period in the past.
+Here are a few sample combinations that are sure to return a valid table on both pages, provided for ease of testing:
     1. CHI, 1996
     2. LAL, 2002
     3. GSW, 2015

-- When using the Player Info info, note that in rare cases, players included in the database do not have data as a result of never playing but still occupying a roster spot
+- When using the Player Info page, note that in rare cases, players included in the database do not have data as a result of never playing but still occupying a roster spot